A timeline of Donald Trump’s rivalry with Ron DeSantis

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Donald Trump is reportedly considering the possibility of replacing his current nominee for defense secretary, Pete Hegseth, with Florida Governor Ron DeSantis, the latest extraordinary twist in their rocky relationship.
+Donald Trump is reportedly considering replacing his current nominee for defense secretary, Pete Hegseth, with Ron DeSantis – marking the latest extraordinary twist in the rocky relationship between the president-elect and the Florida governor.

-Hegseth, a former Fox News weekend anchor, has been hit by a damaging series of allegations about his past since he received the nod from the president-elect in November, accused of sexual harassment, alcoholism, Islamophobic slurs and the mismanagement of a military veterans’ organisation, all of which he has denied.
+Hegseth, a former Fox News weekend anchor, has been hit by a damaging series of allegations about his past since being tapped for the role in November 2023, from a sexual assault allegation to alcoholism to Islamophobic slurs and the mismanagement of a military veterans’ organisation.
+Hegseth has denied the allegations.

-But with Republican senators expressing concern about his candidacy and his mother forced to appear on Fox and Friends to try to clear his name, it is being reported that Trump could turn to DeSantis instead.
+But with Republican senators expressing disquiet about his candidacy and Hegseth’s mother putting in an appearance on Fox and Friends in a last-ditch bid to clear his name, Trump is said to be looking elsewhere to none other than his ally turned sworn rival turned ally again.

-The two men were allies during the Republican’s first term in the White House, with Trump campaigning for DeSantis’s ascent to the governor’s mansion in 2018 and later taking credit for his victory over Democrat Andrew Gillum, only to then take against him once his star rose during the Covid-19 pandemic and he became a conservative favorite for challenging lockdown restrictions.
+Trump and DeSantis were close allies during the Republican’s first term in the White House.
+Trump campaigned for DeSantis’s ascent to the governor’s mansion in 2018 and later took credit for his victory, only to then take against him once his star rose during the Covid-19 pandemic and he became a conservative favorite for challenging lockdown restrictions.

-That tension erupted into open hostility and bitter taunts when DeSantis ran against Trump for the Republican presidential nomination last year, only to crash out early in the primaries after failing to connect with voters.
+That tension erupted into open hostility and bitter taunts in 2024 when DeSantis ran against Trump for the GOP presidential nomination, only to crash out early in the primaries after failing to connect with voters.

 17 November 2018